Dates and Times

 Trigger Warning: Please note that the show contains strong language, adult content, and descriptions of sexual violence

 I’m about to talk to you about sex, not the sex of cheap mass produced erotica, not the oh-god-oh-yes-oh-no performance sex of porn, not the sex that men want and women aren’t sure if they want it or not because they’ve never known anything else, but real sex, with real bodies.
 And in this conversation, [almost] everyone is allowed to speak.

-This is a show about trying to understand what you want, and wondering how the fuck to ask for it.
+This is a show about having sexual fantasies that might not align with your politics.
+It’s about trying to understand what you want, and wondering how the fuck to ask for it.
 It’s also about fucking.
 And wondering how the fuck to make a show about fucking.

 Expect home videos, bodice-ripping yarns, keys in the bowl, explicit XXX, your mouth/mine, and a terrible Radiohead cover.

 Steady yourself….
 OH YES OH NO is taking questions from the floor, and it’s about to answer loud and clear.

 ‘On the Pleasures and Politics of Sex’: read Louise talking about the starting point and research behind the show.

 ‘An extraordinary performer- a magnetic presence’ Carole Woddis, freelance journalist